-1The impossibility proof is in the information theoretic setting, where the adversary is unbounded.
+&lt;sup>1The impossibility proof is in the information theoretic setting, where the adversary is unbounded.
 However, even though Cleve's impossibility result is stated for classical protocols, the proof can still be applied for quantum protocols.

-Similarly to $[DGJ^+20, DNS12]$, we present the results and the protocol, assuming the availability of a reactive trusted party, called cMPC, that is able to compute any classical multiparty functionality.
+Similarly to [DGJ+20, DNS12], we present the results and the protocol, assuming the availability of a reactive trusted party, called cMPC, that is able to compute any classical multiparty functionality.
 We refer to this as the cMPC-hybrid model.
 Furthermore, we assume that the parties are able to broadcast classical messages.
 The implementation of cMPC can be done by first removing the reactive assumption using standard techniques, and then implement each call using a post-quantum secure-with-identifiable-abort protocol.
 We refer the reader to Section 3.2.1 for more details.
 We prove the following.

 Theorem 1.1 (Informal).
-Any multiparty quantum circuit can be computed with security-withidentifiable-abort tolerating any number of corrupted parties in the cMPC-hybrid model, assuming the existence of fully homomorphic encryption schemes.
+Assume the existence of a classical quantum-resistant fully homomorphic encryption scheme with decryption circuit of logarithmic depth.
+Then any multiparty quantum circuit can be computed with security-with-identifiable-abort tolerating any number of corrupted parties in the cMPC-hybrid model.
 Moreover, the round complexity of the quantum communication of the protocol is independent of the circuit complexity.